HamidTurker/hamidturker.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Ph.D. candidate at Cornell University, working the [AMP Lab](https://amp-lab.psych.cornell.edu) under the supervision of Prof. Khena Swallow.
+I'm a Ph.D. candidate at Cornell University, working in the [AMP Lab](https://amp-lab.psych.cornell.edu) under the supervision of Prof. Khena Swallow.

 My Research